RayBenefield/Forge-Dev-Kit/feature-requests.md

 team of activators, group parents, this, etc. or even a random team this would be great.
 If we had the ability to translate numbers into teams, that would be nice to (1 to Red, 2 to Blue, etc.)
+ - **Edit Properties of Highlighted Object** - With grouping becoming more and more important it would be nice to be able to be highlighting an object in a group and specifically access that single object's scripts.
+Right now to do that you have to select the group, un-group, deselect the object you want, then regroup what's left, then access the object's properties.
+When you are done you have to re-add it to the group and ensure that the parent is still the one you want.
+ - **Use action filtering to grab objects spread around the map** - Even though things like paint selecting objects is useful, sometimes it would be nice to not have to find the objects.
+Say I want to find all objects with a Forge-Include label and delete them.
+It would be very nice just to be able to Action Filter on Label: Forge-Include and have up to 64 objects grabbed after executing that.